List of city pop artists

-The following is a list of artists and bands associated with the city pop music genre during the late 1970s and 1980s (not necessarily solely city pop artists).
+The following is a list of artists and bands associated with the city pop music genre (not necessarily solely city pop artists).
+While the genre is associated with the 1970s and 1980s, there are a few artists who are associated with the genre despite not being active until after the peak period.

 Groups and artists with aliases are listed by the first letter in their name, and individuals are listed by their surname.